nautobot/nautobot-plugin-ssot-arista-cloudvision/README.md

 > When these variables are not defined in the plugin settings, the plugin will use the default values mentioned.

-Lastly, when a device exists in Nautobot but not in CloudVision, this plugin can either delete or leave the device in Nautobot.
+Lastly, when an Arista device exists in Nautobot but not in CloudVision, this plugin can either delete or leave the device in Nautobot.
 That behavior can be set with the following variable in the nautobot config file.

 | Configuration Variable          | Type    | Usage                                                                                                                                                              | Default |
 |---------------------------------|---------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------|